legalize-dev/legalize-nl/nl/BWBV0006309.md

 - a). appointing and dismissing General Secretariat personnel in accordance with the regulations approved by the Council;

-- b). attending meetings of the Congress, the Council, its Management Committee and its Working Groups, with a right to take part in debates, but without the right to vote;
+- b). attending meetings of the Congress, the Council, its Management Committee and its Working Groups, with a right to take parts in debates, but without the right to vote;

 - c). attending Universal Postal Union Congresses and meetings of its Councils as an observer and informing member countries or territories on issues discussed at these meetings of importance to the Union;